SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Mechanism: High-Frequency Attention Bias

 For comparison, we aggregate the energy into low- ($r\le100$), mid- ($300\le r\le400$), and high- ($r\ge500$) frequency bands.
 As shown in Figure \ref{fig:frequency_analysis}, compared to original images, illusion images exhibit significantly higher spectral energy in the middle- and high-frequency bands, regardless of the background types.
 The result suggests that both types of backgrounds introduce high-frequency signals, while hidden characters are primarily encoded in relatively lower-frequency components.

 \textbf{RQ2: How do high-frequency backgrounds affect the model?}

-To investigate how high-frequency signals influence the model’s behavior, we analyze its attention distribution.
-Since most MLLMs adopt the CLIP-ViT-based \cite{radford2021learning} visual encoder \cite{liu2024comprehensive}, we select it as a representative backbone for our analysis to ensure its generalizability across different MLLM architectures.
-We then employ a Transformer-specific explainability method \cite{chefer2021generic} to obtain attention maps that precisely reflect the model's internal focus.
+To investigate the impact of the high-frequency signals, we analyze the model's attention distribution.
+Since most MLLMs adopt the CLIP-ViT-based \cite{radford2021learning} visual encoder \cite{liu2024comprehensive}, we select it as a representative backbone for our analysis, and employ an attention explainability method \cite{chefer2021generic} to obtain attention maps.

 Specifically, we measure the proportion of the model's high-attention regions located within character areas versus background areas to show its variance.
 As shown in Figure \ref{fig:attention_exp}, the model assigns nearly all attention to the character areas in original images, while dropping substantially to below $60\%$ on illusion images, showing a significant attention shift toward the background areas.
-As shown in the three examples, this phenomenon is consistently observed across both background types and different hidden scales, thereby preventing the model from recognizing hidden characters.

-Combined with the preceding frequency-domain analysis, it is suggested that the model tends to focus on high-frequency background information rather than the relatively lower-frequency hidden patterns, regardless of the background types or the character scale.
-We term this distraction as \textbf{high-frequency attention bias}.
+We further investigate the cause of this attention shift through a controlled frequency intervention.
+Specifically, we keep the low-frequency components unchanged while progressively suppressing high-frequency components by decreasing the filtering radius ratio $\lambda$.
+As shown in Figure \ref{fig:attention_exp}, stronger high-frequency suppression shifts the model's attention back toward character regions (from $59.6\%$ to $73.7\%$).
+This indicates that high-frequency signals introduced by the illusion backgrounds drive the attention shift and hinder the recognition of lower-frequency character structures.
+We term this \textbf{high-frequency attention bias}.
+Additional analyses on Qwen3-VL-8B and Gemini-2.5-Pro are provided in the Appendix \ref{sec:appendixC}, which show the same phenomenon.